 On-demand internet access to a web application running on your machines via a permanent web address, allowing you to access your environment via HTTP/HTTPS at any time.If you have a web driven application with a web access feature, you can provide an external party with access to the application by sharing the Web Access URL.
 If the environment is in suspended state at the time it is accessed via Web Access, it is automatically resumed.

 A time period during which:

 Specified end users (students) can spin up a copy of a specified environment.

 An instructor can guide a learning experience by monitoring students’ environments and their activities in the environments, and can intervene when needed.

 - End User

 Someone you invite to access a copy of your environment – for example, a prospective customer or a student in a class.
-End users can access the Environment Viewer only.
-They cannot access the CloudShare platform.
+An end users can access an environment using the Environment Viewer or another designated method.
+An end user cannot access the CloudShare platform.

 - Environment Viewer

 A web-based user interface that provides end users with access to a running environment.

 A link to a personal copy of an environment.